A novel class of highly specific outer membrane protein targeting antibiotic to treat Pseudomonas infections in people with cystic fibrosis

 In preclinical studies, Murepavadin was highly effective against Pseudomonas aeruginosa, without evidence of generating resistance.

-- Murepavadin exerts a very potent, specific anti‑pseudomonal activity, supported by a good lung tissue penetration
+- Murepavadin exerts a very potent anti‑pseudomonal activity and shows a good lung tissue penetration

 - Is highly specific against Pseudomonas aeruginosa, including MDR (multidrug resistant) strains (precision medicine)